Travelling to the U.S. - U.S. Entry Waivers

 You will be required to submit fingerprints for certification by both the RCMP and the FBI.
 In addition to the basic application, there are many other supporting documents that could be added to your application.
 Approval of your application is subjective.
 This means that the better your application package is, the more likely you will be to have your waiver granted.
 Supporting documents that should be included and which should definitely be omitted is a judgment call based on experience.
 Pardons Canada can help you determine what is best in your circumstances, taking into account the date of your offence, the nature of your offence, current U.S. sentiment and practices, and your personal situation.

-If the application is properly completed and all the relevant supporting documents and reports are included, it takes approximately 5 to 12 months for INS to review your application.
-Time frames can vary depending on which immigration office you apply to.
+If the application is properly completed and all the relevant supporting documents and reports are included, it takes approximately 6 to 12 months for the ARO to review your application.

 If you are considering immigrating to the U.S., or applying for a work authorization, you will need to undergo a police clearance.
 If you have a criminal record, it will negatively affect your application, and may result in your application being denied.
 At a minimum you will be required to do additional paperwork.